-When designing a new home or embarking on a knock down rebuild there are a number of things to consider, not least of which the material to use for your new house design’s frame.
+When designing a new home or embarking on a knock down rebuild there are a number of things to consider.
+Not least of which the material to use for your new house design’s frame.
 Every project has a different set of requirements and every place a unique set of environmental factors and constraints.
-In order to make an informed decision on materials you need all the facts, so here is the ultimate guide to steel frames vs. timber frames to help you pick which one is right for your new home design.
+In order to make an informed decision on materials you need all the facts.
+We’ve compiled the ultimate guide to steel frames vs. timber frames to help pick which one is right for you.

 Which is more cost effective?

 The short answer: timber.
 However it pays to consider the overall cost of the home over time due to maintenance requirements.
 On a materials front the answer is simple, the raw cost of steel is more expensive than timber.
-However offsite prefabrication for steel frames means that onsite labour costs are reduced.
-There’s also no need to treat steel with pesticides or other chemicals, it’s lightweight and durable making it practically maintenance free, which can drive the overall cost of the home down over the years.
+Offsite prefabrication of steel frames means that onsite labour costs are reduced.
+There’s also no need to treat steel with pesticides or other chemicals.
+It’s lightweight and durable making it practically maintenance free, this can drive the overall cost of your home down over the time.

 Timber frames cost less to produce and are much more versatile when onsite.
-This results in the average cost of a timber frame being around $150-200 per metres squared for a single story conventional home in 2021.
+The result; the average cost of a timber frame is around $150-200 per metres squared for a conventional home in 2021.

 Which one is more time efficient?

-Computer modelling and prefabrication allows engineers to tailor steel frames specifically to your new home design and easily meet structural requirements, however this is at the cost of reduced onsite flexibility.
+Computer modelling and prefabrication allows engineers to tailor steel frames specifically to your new home design.
+It also easily meets structural requirements, however this is at the cost of reduced onsite flexibility.
 Steel saves time-spent onsite but takes much longer in the prefabrication phase.
-Timber frames require more onsite labour however they can be easily sourced and quickly constructed increasing the efficiency of the build and saving time in the prefabrication phase.
-Opting for a timber frame also means you have the flexibility to make little changes such as adding a shower niche or recessed mirror cabinet as the build is ongoing.
+Timber frames require more onsite labour however they can be easily sourced and quickly constructed.
+This increases the efficiency of the build and saves time in the prefabrication phase.
+Opting for a timber frame means you have the flexibility to make little changes, such as adding a shower niche, as the build is ongoing.

 Is a steel frame or a timber frame more energy efficient?

 The thermal conductivity of a building refers to the degree in which a material transfers heat and responds to external temperature fluctuations.
-When planning a knockdown rebuild or new home design you want to choose a material that has low thermal conductivity so it transmits as little temperature change to the rest of the building as possible.
+When planning a knock down rebuild or new home design you want to choose a material that has low thermal conductivity.
+This means it will transmit as little temperature change to the rest of the building as possible.
 It is the role of insulation to counteract the thermal conductivity of the frame material.

 Timber frames tend to have better thermal performance because wood is a natural insulating material and has poor conductivity.
 Steel has high thermal conductivity and responds more intensely to temperature changes in the surrounding environment.
-This greater response to temperature fluctuations means that a steel framed home has a greater chance of interstitial condensation, which is condensation that occurs in an enclosed wall or roof cavity.
-If you live in an environment with large temperature fluctuations timber is the more energy efficient choice, as it is a natural insulating material meaning it will cost less to heat and cool your home.
-Another consideration is that from Total Building Materials Emissions worldwide, 28% of that is from insulating and sealing components; therefore it is a more sustainable choice to choose a frame material that has a lower thermal conductivity, requiring less insulation material.
+This greater response means that a steel framed home has a greater chance of interstitial condensation.
+Interstitial condensation occurs in an enclosed wall or roof cavity.
+If you live in an environment with large temperature fluctuations timber is the more energy efficient choice.
+It is a natural insulating material so it will cost less to heat and cool your home.
+Another consideration is that from Total Building Materials Emissions worldwide, 28% of that is from insulating and sealing components.
+Therefore it is a more sustainable choice to choose a frame material that has a lower thermal conductivity, requiring less insulation material.

 What is the environmental impact of steel frames vs. timber frames?

-The greater tensile strength of a steel frame means that it can convey a heavier load with less material used, meaning that there is less need to cut into the ground reducing its impact on the site.
-Steel is also 100% recyclable, however this is offset by the large amounts of energy required in its production process, resulting in a sizeable carbon footprint.
+The greater tensile strength of a steel frame means that it can convey a heavier load whilst using less material.
+This reduces the need to cut into the ground reducing its impact on the site.
+Steel is also 100% recyclable, however this is offset by the large amounts of energy required in its production process.
+The result being a sizeable carbon footprint.

-Emissions produced in the fabrication of materials are one of the principal contributors to total Green House Gas emissions, with steel fabrication representing around 4% of total Global Warming Potential.
+Emissions produced in the fabrication of materials are one of the principal contributors to total Green House Gas emissions.
+Steel fabrication itself accounts for around 4% of total Global Warming Potential.
 In this case timber frames remain the more environmentally friendly option as a natural product.
-Results indicate that timber frames have lower embodied carbon emissions; through timber’s ability to retain C02 and less energy intensive industrial processing.
+Results indicate that timber frames have lower embodied carbon emissions.
+Due to timber’s ability to retain C02 and less energy intensive industrial processing.
 Replacement of aldehyde compounds for wood treatment processes with natural resins such as Copa, Dammar, Mastic and Venice Turpentine will also increase the sustainability of your new home design.
 In summary the carbon storage potential of timber frames has the possibility to produce a net environmental benefit.